fabriziomiano/covidashit/README.md

 I'm not using any db as, luckily enough, there isn't too much data to store, and hopfully there will not be, ever.

-The front-end is under `covidashit/templates` and it uses a simple JS to create the chart object, which is built using [HighCharts](https://www.highcharts.com/)
+The front-end is under `covidashit/templates` and it uses a simple JS to create the chart object, which is built using [HighCharts](https://www.highcharts.com/).
+Additionally, a bar chart race video is produced every day at 7PM with a cron job scheduled.
+Thanks to the [bar-chart-race](https://www.dexplo.org/bar_chart_race/) library maintainers.

 #### Setup a local version